vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 # Khuluma Voicebot - ChatGPT
-Khuluma is the new Jarvis.
+Khuluma is powered by ChatGPT.
 You can communicate with Khuluma using either your voice or text.
 Khuluma will respond with both voice and text.<br>

-This project demonstrates a quick and cheap way to create a personal, ChatGPT powered, voicebot using only HTML, CSS and Javascript.
+This project demonstrates a quick and cheap way to create a personal voicebot using only HTML, CSS and Javascript.

 Khuluma means "speak" or "talk" in Zulu.
 It's one of the official languages of South Africa.